al-gladkow/Financial-Planning/README.md

 3. Parse the API JSON response to select only the crypto prices and store each price in a variable.

-    **Hint:** Be aware of the particular identifier for each cryptocurrency in the API JSON response - the bitcoin identifier is `1` whereas ethereum is `1027`.

 4. Compute the portfolio value of cryptocurrencies and print the results.

 #### Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds)